-We completed the transcript while surveying the teaching, to make sure we were being very accurate.
-We will not mention the teacher’s name because the video has actually been removed from the internet.
-However, the teaching from it is still very prevalent and similarly taught from an array of other teachers.
+We completed the transcript while surveying the teaching, to make sure we were very accurate.
+We will not mention the teacher’s name because the video has been removed from the internet.
+However, the teaching from it is still very widely used.
 So, we start with the transcript and our commentary follows.

 “In Romans 1:20, the Bible says that God speaks to all human beings through nature.
 It’s called general revelation.
 That means that even if you’re not a Christian, you can learn general things about God just by looking at the creation around you.
 I mean, it’s glorious isn’t it?
 He could’ve done this whole thing in black and white, but He gave us the colors of spring and fall and summer, and painted us such glorious pictures in the earth because He wanted us to have general revelation about his glory and his splendor and his majesty.
 That general revelation is available to all human beings.